LinkedIn Guide

 Automating your connection requests while adhering to LinkedIn's rules simplifies your experience and ensures you never encounter the "try again later" problem.

-Fix #4 - Get rid of Pending Connection Requests
+Fix #4 - Get rid of pending connection requests

-This fix is applicable for reason #3.
+This fix is applicable for reason #3- Your connection request is pending

 LinkedIn's "unable to connect, try again later" issue often happens because your connection requests are piling up.